In the context of a UNIDROIT - Italian Ministry of…

-The ALI/UNIDROIT Principles of Transnational Civil Procedure are its landmark instrument in this area- The Principles, as provided in Principle 1 “are standards for adjudication of transnational commercial disputes.”
+The ALI/UNIDROIT Principles of Transnational Civil Procedure, adopted in 2004 by the American Law Institute (ALI) and UNIDROIT, are the first instrument developed by UNIDROIT in this area.
+As provided in Principle 1, The Principles “are standards for adjudication of transnational commercial disputes.”
 [They] may be equally appropriate for the resolution of most other kinds of civil disputes and may be the basis for future initiatives in reforming civil procedure.”

-The ALI/UNIDROIT Principles of Transnational Civil Procedure may serve as a basis for regional implementation rules.
-A first step in this direction is a project UNIDROIT is currently working on with the European Law Institute (ELI) to develop European Rules of Civil Procedure.
+The ALI/UNIDROIT Principles of Transnational Civil Procedure were further meant to serve as a basis for the development of regional implementation rules.
+A first step in this direction is represented by the ELI/UNIDROIT European Model Rules of Civil Procedure, adopted in 2020 by the European Law Institute (ELI) and UNIDROIT.

 The ALI/UNIDROIT Principles of Transnational Civil Procedure were prepared by a joint American Law Institute / UNIDROIT Study Group and adopted in 2004 by the Governing Council of UNIDROIT.